 - Street Directory (Australia)

-And don't forget to register with Google Places (formally Google Local Business Center) to get yourself on Google Maps.
+And don't forget to register with Google My Business to get yourself on local Google search results and maps.

 Most business markets will have directories dedicated to listing businesses in that market.
 Search for keywords in your industry and add the word +directory to your search.